This post may contain affiliate links. Read our disclosure policy.

 These oven baked chicken wings are so crispy and tender.
 I tested them at every oven temperature to figure out which temp and bake time give you the most crispy outside and tender, moist center.
 Skip the grease from frying and make these easy chicken wings in the oven!
 Coat them in your favorite sauce right at the end and broil to bubbly perfection.

-You may be wondering, “is it better to bake chicken wings at 350 or 400?” – and I’ve got the answer for you.
+Baked wings can be just as juicy and taste just as flavorful as fried wings!
 I tested batches of wings to determine which temperature resulted in crispy skin and tender chicken.

 I’m sharing a recipe for everyday baked chicken wings, with sauce options, that stand up alongside some of our other favorite game day recipes like buffalo chicken meatballs and hot honey chicken tenders.